Religion in Nazi Germany: Nazi attitudes towards Christianity

-As a measure in the struggle for power against the influence of the churches (Kirchenkampf) the Nazis tried to establish a "third denomination" called "Positive Christianity", aiming to replace the established churches to reduce their influence.
+As a measure in the struggle for power against the influence of the churches (Kirchenkampf), the Nazis tried to establish a "third denomination" called "Positive Christianity", aiming to replace the established churches to reduce their influence.
 Historians have suspected this was an attempt to start a cult which worshipped Hitler as the new Messiah.
-However, in a diary entry of 28 December 1939, Joseph Goebbels wrote that "the Fuhrer passionately rejects any thought of founding a religion.
+However, in a diary entry of 28 December 1939, Goebbels wrote that "the Fuhrer passionately rejects any thought of founding a religion.
 He has no intention of becoming a priest.
 His sole exclusive role is that of a politician."
 In Hitler's political relations dealing with religion he readily adopted a strategy "that suited his immediate political purposes."

-The Nazi leadership made use of indigenous Germanic pagan imagery and ancient Roman symbolism in their propaganda.
-However, the use of pagan symbolism worried some Protestants.
-Many Nazi leaders, including Adolf Hitler, subscribed either to a mixture of pseudoscientific theories, and also Social Darwinism as well as mysticism and occultism, which was especially strong in the SS.
+Many Nazi leaders, including Hitler, subscribed either to a mixture of pseudoscientific theories, such as Social Darwinism, mysticism, and occultism, which was especially strong in the SS.
 Central to both groupings was the belief in Germanic (white Nordic) racial superiority.
 The existence of a Ministry of Church Affairs, instituted in 1935 and headed by Hanns Kerrl, was hardly recognized by ideologists such as Alfred Rosenberg or by other political decision-makers.
-A relative moderate, Kerrl accused dissident churchmen of failing to appreciate the Nazi doctrine of "Race, blood and soil" and gave the following explanation of the Nazi conception of "Positive Christianity," telling a group of submissive clergy in 1937:
+A relative moderate, Kerrl accused dissident churchmen of failing to appreciate the Nazi doctrine of "Race, blood and soil" and gave the following explanation of the Nazi conception of "Positive Christianity", telling a group of submissive clergy in 1937:

-During the war Alfred Rosenberg formulated a thirty-point program for the National Reich Church, which included: